If you’ve been reading about weighted blankets, you know they have helped thousands of people get the good night’s sleep they have longed for.

 Advanced Blending Process

+If you’re wondering, “what weighted blanket should I get?”
+We recommend choosing one that involves an advanced blending process.
 You will find this in the more expensive models as it takes longer to complete in the factory so there is an extra cost.
 In this process, the weighted pellets (usually tiny glass pellets) are blended with the padding material.

 To keep the weight evenly distributed across the blanket, the pellets are sewn into pockets.
 A filler may be added to prevent shifting of the material and to add softness.
 Standard polyester, eco-friendly recycled polyester, and cotton may be used as the filler.
 However, polyester is most commonly used as cotton doesn’t work well in keeping the weighted material in place.